BurnOutTrader/fund-forge/README.md

 The working directory must be the strategy directory, or the strategy will not find its resources' folder.
 [see](./test_strategy/README.md)

-The engine is designed to allow simple abstractions for building strategies with an object-oriented strategy instance and familiar associated helper functions for adding indicators and managing orders, connections and data streams.
-To allow for simple strategy design and management similar to common retail trading platforms.
+The engine is designed to provide simple abstractions for building strategies with an object-oriented strategy instance and familiar associated helper functions for adding indicators, or managing orders, brokers and data streams.

 The engine can consolidate data into any bar type and resolution automatically using simple methods like `strategy.subscribe()` and `strategy.subscribe_indicator()`.

-This allows people familiar with concepts from common retail trading platforms to start building strategies without having to understand the entire code base.
+This allows people familiar with concepts from common automated trading platforms to start building strategies without having to understand the entire code base.
-Simply build using high level abstractions like you would in any familiar commercial trading platform, but enjoy the benefits of the rust programing language.
+Simply build strategies using higher level abstractions like you would in any familiar commercial trading platform, but enjoy the benefits of the rust programing language.

-The only major difference in fund forge is the idea of the ff_data_server, a server which hosts your api instances locally or on a remote machine and allows multiple strategies to connect or disconnect while persisting historical data from a centralized location
+The only major difference in fund forge is the idea of the ff_data_server, a server which hosts your api instances locally or on a remote machine and allows multiple strategies to connect or disconnect while persisting historical data from a centralized location.

-It is easy to build and run strategies across multiple machines, build indicators and add brokers or data feeds, including fundamental data.
+It is possible to have multiple data server instances and it is easy to configure different servers to host specific broker or data vendor API's

-Take a quick look at [strategy features here](./ff_strategies/README.md).
+It is easy to build and run strategies which can be deployed and communicate across multiple individual machines, docker containers or simply run everything locally.

-I will create a YouTube video on setting up the platform for development purposes in the near future.
+It is easy to build new indicators and add new brokers or data feeds, including fundamental data feeds.

 There are event driven handlers and a buffering system for maintaining speed and consistency from back testing to live trading.